Toofan (2024 film): Pre-production

-In October 2022, after wrapped up the filming of Shakib Khan's Leader: Amie Bangladesh, director Raihan Rafi announced the making of a film titled Premik with Shakib Khan.
+In October 2022, after wrapping up the filming of Shakib Khan's Leader: Amie Bangladesh, director Raihan Rafi announced the making of a film titled Premik with Shakib Khan.
 The director then confirmed that the film's shooting would begin in December that year.
 Almost a year later in September 2023, Channel i confirmed that the film will not be produced due to unspecified reason.
-The newspaper also confirms that Chorki, Alpha-I and Shree Venkatesh Films is planned co-produced a film jointly, slated for release on Eid al-Adha 2024.
+The newspaper also confirms that Chorki, Alpha-I and Shree Venkatesh Films has planned to co-produce a film jointly, slated for release on Eid al-Adha 2024.
 Initially it was reported in the media that Khan will be acting in a film titled Avineta directed by Raihan Rafi, later Channel i confirmed that the films is not titled Avineta but Toofan.
 Then on December 11, 2023, through a press conference in Dhaka, production companies Chorki, Alpha-i and SVF officially announced the name of the film as Toofan and Shakib Khan as the lead actor under the direction of Raihan Rafi, which is their first collaboration.

 The pre-production work of the film began in the first week of January 2024.
 The film's director Raihan Rafi went to Chennai, India to select the shooting location in the same month.
 On April 13, 2024, Shakib Khan went to India to participate in the shooting of the film.